croningp/mzmlripper/README.md

 * MS1 Information
 * MS2 Information
+* MS3 Information
+* MS4 Information
-* For each spectrum in MS1/2:
+* For each spectrum in MS1/2/3/4:
     * Masses and Intensities
     * Parent of that spectrum
     * Retention time of that spectrum